Organica-Img Solid Waste Management

 Windrow Composting

-For a large volume of organic waste, the windrow process is preferred where the waste is stacked in the form of rows of elongated piles.
 The pile dimensions are usually maintained at 4 to 6 feet in height and width of 14 to 16 feet.
 Aeration is provided through vented pipes.

-It can be used for municipal solid waste management at a rural level and for composting agricultural residue.
-The greatest advantage with this technique is that it does not require elaborate infrastructural inputs.
+The greatest advantage of this technique is that it does not require elaborate infrastructural inputs.
 Handling difficulties remain the same as those faced in composting pits.

 Bin Composting

-This method deals with composting a small volume of waste at the source itself usually at the household or housing society level.
+This method deals with composting a small volume of waste at the source itself, usually at the household or housing society level.
 The waste collection and composting happens in a perforated bin to allow aeration.

 The number and size of these bins can be increased depending on the quantum of the waste.
 They may be required to be turned manually or come equipped with a motor to overturn the waste when required.